staslev/LeetCode-refactored/FAQ.md

 ---
 #### Your so called refactored solutions are much longer than the ones on LeetCode.
 What up with that?
 Doesn't long equal bad?

 *Some* of the refactored solutions are indeed longer.
-Even if *all* of them were longer I would still use the same argument👇.
+Even if *all* of them were longer I would still use the same argument (below👇).
 Anyway, if you do `"long".equals("bad")` in Java, the answer is actually `false` so we're good.

 IMHO the refactored versions are at least as `2-4x` clearer as they are longer.